Return-to-Work Program Costs

-Our return-to-work approach puts people and businesses at the centre of everything we do.
-Since the work transition (WT) model replaced the former outsourced labour market re-entry (LMR) program, more people return to work with their pre-injury employer and, when needed, people are being provided with quality training programs that lead to jobs with their pre-injury employer or new employers.
+Our return-to-work approach puts people and businesses at the center of everything we do.
+Since the Return- to-Work and Recovery Services Strategy replaced the former outsourced labour market re-entry (LMR) and Work Transition Programs, more people have returned to work with their same employer.
+When needed, people are being provided with quality training programs that can lead to a job with their original employer or a new employer.

-Earlier referrals to return-to-work services including Work Transition Specialists, improved coordination of recovery and return-to-work protocols, and ongoing education of workplaces on their re-employment responsibilities and duty to accommodate has seen more people being accommodated at their pre-injury workplace and fewer people in need of retraining services.
-As a result, year-over-year, program costs have declined.
+Timely referrals to the Return-to-Work Program improve coordination of integrated recovery and return-to-work plans.
+The on-going education of workplaces on their re-employment responsibilities and duty to accommodate has allowed more people to return to their original workplace and has led to fewer people needing to be retrained.

-The work transition program has continued to evolve over the past seven years.
-By investing in the development of our professional workforce on topics that include mental stress injuries, mild traumatic brain injuries, cultural sensitivity and job accommodations, we have seen improved return-to-work outcomes year-over-year.
+The program has evolved over the past number of years.
+By investing in the development of our professional workforce on topics like mental stress injuries, mild traumatic brain injuries, cultural sensitivity and job accommodations, we have seen improved return-to-work outcomes every year.

-Work transition/labour market re-entry program costs ($millions) – Schedule 1 and 2
+Return-to-Work program costs ($millions) – Schedule 1 and 2

 *Other category includes GL adjustment, other, support services, and miscellaneous expenses

-Since the implementation of the work transition program, the per cent of cases with completed plans resulting in a return to work (either with the injury employer or with a new employer) has shown improvement each year.
+In the past five years, the percentage of claims with completed plans resulting in a return-to-work (either with their former employer or with a new employer) has improved.